 That’s pretty much us.
 Dirty, “environmentalists”, we’ll call it.
 Makes it sound like we’re dirty for a cause.
-At least a cause maybe more worthy than “I don’t feel like doing the laundry”.
+At least a cause that sounds more worthy than “I don’t feel like doing the laundry”.
 Laundry is (one of) the banes of my existence.
-There is no use trying to finish it, because that’s an unachievable goal.
+There is no use trying to finish it because that’s an unachievable goal.
 It’s like weeding.
 It is never, ever DONE.

 Yes, these.
 Totally these.
 My dirty laundry problem used to be exacerbated by the fact that I didn’t like our laundry room.
 It put off 1990s vibes…and not in a good way.
 Although the urge I’d get to sing a little “Talk Dirty to Me” ala Poison, or AC/DC “Dirty Deeds Done Dirt Cheap” was of course always welcome.
 Though, that song kinda was salt in a wound because if there was any way to get the dirty laundry deed done dirt cheap, I hadn’t found it.

 So I had dirty laundry in a dated laundry room.
 Bad combo for me.

 Totally 90s, right?
 The balloon valence, the linoleum, the oak cabinets.
 We couldn’t afford to start completely over in here, but we were able to make a few key changes.

 We removed the old oak cabinets, which were too small for the space, and replaced them with some new, glass door cabinets.
 We didn’t have a big budget for laundry room cabinets, so we bought some ready to assemble cabinets online.

 The glass doors were purchased from the same online vendor and cost only $56 for the set!
 I painted them with Annie Sloan Old White chalk paint.

 The old oak cabinets were still in good shape, so we hung them in the garage for extra storage.
 So I still get to sing my Poison and AC/DC tunes when I see them out there. #Winning.